DNA Doe Project: Francis Wayne Alexander, aka "Body 5"

-On June 21, 2022, he was identified as Tommy Gayle Pool Jr.

-Carl Junior Isaacs Jr., aka "Rock County John Doe"
+Carl "Junior" Isaacs Jr., aka "Rock County John Doe"

 On November 26, 1995, the skeletal remains of a young man were found by hunters in a wooded area along Turtle Creek in Bradford, Wisconsin, near Clinton.
 His skeleton was lying on his stomach with his arms up over his head.
 The man was dressed in a plaid flannel jacket, a black Venom concert T-shirt, boxer underwear with a Bart Simpson design, and gray urban camouflage fatigues.
 The jacket partially covered the man's head and back.
 One black 1994 Nike Air Bond basketball shoe lay beside the skeleton.
 The man carried a pendant made from a dinner fork, shaped like the head of a goat.
 Other items found with the body were cigarette butts, a Budweiser disposable butane lighter with the caption "Proud to be Your Bud" printed on it, a tube of Carmex lip balm, and a black Aquatech watch.
 The official cause and manner of death remain undetermined.
 Investigators believe the young man passed out or went to sleep and was overcome by hypothermia.

 The DDP was contacted in 2018 to help identify the young man.
 They announced a tentative identification in 2019.
 The man had been identified after only two weeks of genetic genealogy, however a confirmation of his identity did not occur until 2022.
 Margaret Press, co-founder of DDP, explained that there was no living relative close enough to meet the standards of the medical examiner.
 In 2019, the University of North Texas performed additional testing on the man's half-siblings.
 In 2021, the man's father was exhumed to provide bone samples for researchers to compare with the young man and his half-siblings.

 On June 14, 2022, the Rock County Sheriff's Office announced the identification of the decedent as Carl Junior Isaacs Jr. of Delavan, Wisconsin.
-On April 16, 1995, Isaacs escaped from his mother's home in Walworth where he was under house arrest while serving a 5 year prison sentence for the 1991 burglary and vandalism of the Delbrook Golf Course in Delavan.
+On April 16, 1995, Isaacs escaped from his mother's home in Walworth where he was under house arrest while serving a 5-year prison sentence for the 1991 burglary and vandalism of the Delbrook Golf Course in Delavan.
 He was immediately served with an arrest warrant for violating probation by a Walworth County judge that was renewed through August 2018.
 The investigation into the manner and circumstances surrounding Isaacs' death is ongoing.